Custom Home Guide · Chapter 3 of 6

 Burnaby permit timelines in practice

 Burnaby publishes its current application processing times publicly.
 Read that page before signing a builder timeline that promises a start date next quarter — review queues are a moving target and they drive everything that follows.
-Hillside lots, tree-permit triggers and Step 5 reviews add their own queues on top.
+Hillside lots, tree-permit triggers and Step Code reviews add their own queues on top.

 Trees, slopes, and the rules that surprise people